-Implementing the decision/plan of action from AY 2017-2018 provides sufficient evidence of improvement based on the analysis of this year's result.
+Decision: Implementing the decision/plan of action from AY 2017-2018 provides sufficient evidence of improvement based on the analysis of this year's result.
 The analysis further reflects higher passing rates as students are at their 2nd or 3rd attempt at the Qualifying Jury resulted in 88% of students attempting Qualifying Juries passed in Fall 2018 (as compared to 69% passing in the Spring of 2018).
 Students are demonstrating more advanced fundamental tone, technique, scales, and repertoire levels in their 2nd or 3rd attempts and in their Senior Recitals by providing highly personalized responses and practice plans by their applied professor.

-Decision: Based on the analysis of the AY 2018-2019 results and to drive continuous improvement in AY 2019-2020, the faculty will build upon the students learning experience by incorporating further practice plans addressing weaknesses, by providing more performing opportunities in front of a small audience (studio class, master class, elective or shared recitals) to gain experience, and deal with possible performance anxiety issues.
+Based on the analysis and clear evidence of student learning reflected in this year's results, the faculty will build upon the students learning experience by incorporating further practice plan addressing weaknesses, by providing more performing opportunities in front of a small audience (studio class, master class, elective or shared recitals) to gain experience and deal with possible performance anxiety issues.